Donner Party: Reed attempts a rescue

-James F. Reed made it out of the Sierra Nevada to Rancho Johnson in late October.
+James Reed made it out of the Sierra Nevada to Rancho Johnson in late October.
 He was safe and recovering at Sutter's Fort, but each day he became more concerned for the fate of his family and friends.
-He pleaded with Colonel John C. Frémont to gather a team of men to cross the pass and help the company.
+He pleaded with Colonel John C. Frémont to gather a team of men to cross the pass and help the party.
 In return, Reed promised to join Frémont's forces and fight in the Mexican–American War.
-He was joined by McCutchen, who had been unable to return with Stanton, as well as some members of the Harlan-Young party.
-The Harlan-Young wagon train had arrived at Sutter's Fort on October 8, the last to make it over the Sierra Nevada that season.
+He was joined by McCutchen, who had been unable to return with Stanton, as well as some members of the Harlan–Young Party.
+The Harlan–Young wagon train had arrived at Sutter's Fort on October 8, the last to make it over the Sierra Nevada that season.
 The party of roughly 30 horses and a dozen men carried food supplies, and expected to find the Donner Party on the western side of the mountain, along the Bear River below the steep approach to Emigrant Gap, perhaps starving but alive.
-When they arrived in the river valley, they found only a pioneer couple, migrants who had been separated from their company who were near starvation.
+When they arrived in the river valley, they found only a migrant couple who had been separated from their company and were near starvation.

 Two guides deserted Reed and McCutchen with some of their horses, but they pressed on farther up the valley to Yuba Bottoms, walking the last mile on foot.
 Reed and McCutchen stood looking up at Emigrant Gap, only 12 mi from the top, blocked by snow, possibly on the same day the Breens attempted to lead one last effort to crest the pass from the east.
 Despondent, they turned back to Sutter's Fort.